Migrating to Rackspace from another hosting provider

 Install a GUI tool on your local computer

-In certain cases, such as if your existing server is Windows based, you need to install a GUI tool (such as Cyberduck) to upload data to Cloud Files.
+In certain cases, such as if your existing server is Windows based, you might install a GUI FTP client application to upload data to Cloud Files.

 Use the Cloud Control Panel to upload files